How do You Cross the Street in China?

 Keep alert!
 Here are some basic reminders:

-- Don’t presume that traffic will always come from one direction – bikes and various types of motorbikes often travel on the wrong side of the road, and sometimes even on the sidewalk.
+- Don’t presume that traffic will always come from one direction – bikes and various types of motorbikes often travel on the wrong side of the road, and sometimes even on the footpath.
+Vehicles drive on the right side of the road.

 - Watch out for E-scooters!
 These stealth-bikes don’t make a sound but can travel at speed and knock you over in a flash.